anishkasachdeva/Client_Server_Architecture_using_RMI/README.md

 ### RMI (Remote Method Invocation)
 RMI stands for **Remote Method Invocation**.
 It is a mechanism that allows an object residing in one system (JVM) to access/invoke an object running on another JVM.
 RMI is used to build distributed applications; it provides remote communication between Java programs.
-It is provided in the package java.rmi.
+It is provided in the package **java.rmi**.

 ---